-- A. Exact locations of joints shall be field located prior to joints being injected.
-The Contractor shall clean and televise the sewer and mark joint locations based on the centerline of the pipe.
-Joint injection points shall be marked thereafter and reviewed by the Engineer before injections are to be made. - B. The Contractor shall provide depth for which they intend to drill and insert the probe for each joint injection. - C. All joints, leaks or breaks shall be sealed.
-Sealing shall be accomplished by forcing the chemical sealing materials into or through joints, leaks or breaks by a system of pumps, hoses, from an internal pumping mechanism or from tube injector inserted above and around the joints from surface grades. - D. Jetting or driving pipes from the surface that could damage or cause undermining of the pipe lines shall not be allowed.
-Uncovering the pipe by excavation of pavement and soil (which would disrupt traffic, undermine adjacent utilities and structures, and cause further damage to the pipe lines being repaired) shall not be allowed. - E. The packer shall be positioned over each joint, leak or break by means of a closed-circuit television camera in the line.
-It is important that the procedure used by the Contractor for positioning the packer be accurate to avoid over pulling the packer and thus not effectively sealing (grouting) the intended defect. - F. The packer ends (end elements, sleeves) shall be expanded using controlled pressure.
-The expanded ends shall seal against the inside periphery of the pipe to form a void area at the joint, now completely isolated from the remainder of the pipe line. - G. Into this isolated area, sealant materials shall be pumped through the hose system at controlled pressures which are in excess of groundwater pressures.
+- A. All joints, leaks or breaks shall be sealed.
+Sealing shall be accomplished by forcing the chemical sealing materials into or through joints, leaks or breaks by a system of pumps, hoses, and sealing packers. - B. Jetting or driving pipes from the surface that could damage or cause undermining of the pipe lines shall not be allowed.
+Uncovering the pipe by excavation of pavement and soil (which would disrupt traffic, undermine adjacent utilities and structures, and cause further damage to the pipe lines being repaired) shall not be allowed. - C. The packer shall be positioned over each joint, leak or break by means of a closed-circuit television camera in the line.
+It is important that the procedure used by the Contractor for positioning the packer be accurate to avoid over pulling the packer and thus not effectively sealing (grouting) the intended defect. - D. The packer ends (end elements, sleeves) shall be expanded using controlled pressure.
+The expanded ends shall seal against the inside periphery of the pipe to form a void area at the joint, now completely isolated from the remainder of the pipe line.

+E. Into this isolated area, sealant materials shall be pumped through the hose system at controlled pressures which are in excess of groundwater pressures.